nwabueze1/expo-dynamic-image-crop/README.md

 - 🔄 **Self-Contained**: No external state management required - works out of the box
 - 🌍 **Cross-Platform**: Works identically on both Android and iOS - write once, run everywhere
 - 🔍 **Easily Discoverable**: Top search results for "expo image crop", "react native image editor", and "dynamic crop"
+- ⚡ **React 19+ Compatible**: Uses Zustand for state management, no provider or setup required

+> **Note:** This package now uses [Zustand](https://github.com/pmndrs/zustand) for state management.
+No need to wrap your app in any provider.
+Fully compatible with React 19+ and Expo managed workflow.

 ## 🚀 Installation